THE SHIFTING MOSAIC

 Language in Canada has always been in flux.
 Today, Canadian languages continue the trend of transformation.

-are common.
-For example, in Canadian English, the word dépanneur dépanneur
+Individual languages often encounter change.
+In Canada, loanwords are common.
+For example, in Canadian English, the word dépanneur

 a convenience store

-is a loanword borrowed from Canadian French.
-There are also “Canadian-isms”, like the Canadian English term keener keener
+comes from the Inuktitut "qayaq".
+There are also “Canadian-isms”, like the Canadian English term keener

-a person who is overly enthusiastic about something
+a person who is enthusiastic about something

 The way Canadians speak to each other is also changing.
-Almost 20% of Canadians speak more than one language at home.
+Over 20% of Canadians speak more than one language at home.
 In fact, Canadians increasingly report having more than one mother tongue that is not English or French.

-Compare: Growth of Heritage Languages Over Last 25 Years, 1991 to 2016
+Compare: Growth of Heritage Languages Over Last 30 Years, 1991 to 2021

-Growth Of Heritage Languages Over Last 5 Years, 2016
+Growth Of Heritage Languages Over Last 10 Years, 2011-2021

 In Canada, heritage languages are often spoken alongside other languages.
 More than a third of Canadians regularly speak a language other than their mother tongue.
 Being able to speak more than one language is known as bilingualism or multilingualism.